 Planning for your wedding or event is understandably a major time investment.
 As such, we want to help reduce anxieties and provide as much information up front as possible.
 Below are some of the most common questions received from our clients.
-Some of our responses require a more in-depth discussion which can be found in the linked blog posts.
 Please feel free to contact us if you have any questions.

 Do you use professional equipment?

 Of course!
 After being in the industry for 25+ years we have used pretty much every brand of professional audio equipment.
 We currently employ what we believe to be the best and most dependable equipment on the market today.
-Our systems include equipment made by Yamaha, Denon, EV, Sure, Mackie, SKB, Odyssey, Serato, OTSAV, high quality cables from Belden, and connectors by Neutrik.
-We employ two business class Dell workstations for our digital DJ systems.
-We do not use consumer grade equipment.
-For a more in-depth discussion on equipment, see our blog post here.
+Our systems include equipment made by Yamaha, Denon, EV, RCF, Sure, Mackie, SKB, Odyssey, Serato, VDJ, OTSAV, high quality cables from Belden, and connectors by Neutrik.
+We employ two business class workstations for our digital DJ systems.
+We do not use consumer grade equipment and always have a backup system available.

 Where do you get your music from and will you have the songs that I want for my event?